Daenza/Infinity-Spa/README.md

 # Infinity-Spa
-A fake spa website using html, css and bootstrap
+A fake simple design spa website using html, css and bootstrap.

+Images courtesy of Unsplash and Pexel.